 All members are making a valuable contribution to the advancement of young talented musicians in Switzerland.

 The annual membership fee for individual members (including partners) starts at CHF 1,000 and for young members (£40 years) at CHF 500.
 For corporate members, the fee starts at CHF 5,000.
 A lifetime membership is CHF 15,000.
 Because the Freundeskreis is a non-profit association, contributions are tax deductible.

-Members and non-members can associate their name very effectively as sponsors of high-class events, such as concerts of the Royal Concertgebouw Orchestra, performances of individual musicians of the orchestra, fundraising events or events to promote young Swiss talents.
-Purchasing an instrument for usage by the Royal Concertgebouw Orchestra is another opportunity to associate a company or a product with the Orchestra.
+Members and non-members can associate their name very effectively as sponsors of high-class events, such as concerts of the Concertgebouworkest, performances of individual musicians of the orchestra, fundraising events or events to promote young Swiss talents.
+Purchasing an instrument for usage by the Concertgebouworkest is another opportunity to associate a company or a product with the Orchestra.

-Freundeskreis Schweiz / Cercle d’amis Suisse Royal Concertgebouworkest
+Freundeskreis Schweiz / Cercle d’amis Suisse Koninklijk Concertgebouworkest

 c/o Burki Rechtsanwälte, Rotfluhstrasse 85, 8702 Zollikon